linkml/linkml/sphinx/intro/tutorial03.md

 On instance['persons'][0]['phone']:
     '1-800-kryptonite'
 ```
+## Exercises

-See if you can iterate on the example file to get something that works.
+ 1. See if you can iterate on the example file to get something that works.

 ## Using the JSON Schema directly